Mentor teachers

 Ayanna began her career with Teach for America in Baltimore, where she taught the fifth grade.
 Since then, Ayanna has served as dean of students, literacy coach, co-school leader, and principal with several charter school management organizations, including KIPP and Achievement First.
 Most recently, she joined the Achievement School District in Tennessee, a newly established district charged with reforming and boosting student achievement in the lowest-performing schools in the state.
 As the Achievement School District’s literacy coach and the principal of Georgian Hills Achievement Elementary School, Ayanna coached a team of educators responsible for moving the school from the bottom five percent of elementary schools in the state.
 Ayanna earned her B.A. in American Studies at Occidental College and an M.A.T. from Johns Hopkins University.

-Brittany began with Teach for America in Charleston, South Carolina, where she taught the third and fourth grades at Sanders Clyde Creative Arts Elementary School.
+Now in her third summer as a Mentor Teacher, Brittany began with Teach for America in Charleston, South Carolina, where she taught the third and fourth grades at Sanders Clyde Creative Arts Elementary School.
 Brittany’s third-grade students achieved one of the highest rates of fall-to-spring growth on the NWEA MAP assessment.
 She became grade-level chair for five years in both third and fourth grades.
 Subsequently, Brittany joined KIPP Jacksonville as an assistant principal, where she coached kindergarten through fourth grade in reading and math, and served on the core equity and culture team.
 Currently, she is an assistant principal with the Shelby County Schools in Memphis.
 Brittany earned a B.A. in political science from College of Charleston, an M.A. from Francis Marion University, and an Ed.M. from Columbia University.

 Corey began her career teaching at Success Academy in Hell’s Kitchen, New York, where she taught the first through the fourth grades and was a lab site teacher and grade team leader.
 Her classes ranked in the top 10 percent in the network, and the strategies she deployed resulted in 100 percent of her students passing the state math exam.
 Later, Corey was principal of WeGrow, a private elementary school.
 She was then associate director of ELA for Achievement First’s Greenfield initiative.
 Currently she serves as an education consultant and instructional coach working across the east coast and virtually.
 Corey earned her B.A. from George Washington University in psychology and sociology and holds a M.S. from Touro College.